 The reactions with the formation of an insoluble metal chromate give brightly

-coloured precipitates.
-Do not attempt to isolate these precipitates because they are carcinogenic.
+Do NOT attempt to isolate these precipitates because they are carcinogenic.

-Prepare these precipitates in the smallest quantities that allow them to be seen.
-Do not use potassium dichromate solution to colour
+Prepare these precipitates in the smallest quantities that allow them

+Do NOT use potassium dichromate solution to colour water for demonstrations.

 ( powder K3Fe(CN)6), red prussiate, potassium hexacyanoferrate

 potassium ferric cyanide, ruby red, monoclinic crystals, heat decomposes